GPSMAS/M5_1CoupAn/ReadMe.md

 ### General Analysis

 Section where we perform analyses and general considerations.
-It specifically emerges that temperature is not a significant variable, whereas the variable weather appears to be more significant both in terms of the data present in the DataFrame and the results.
+It specifically emerges that temperature is not a significant variable, whereas the variable weather appears to be more significant both in terms of the data present in the DataFrame and the results -- [TempWeatherImage](img/TempWeat.png) .
 Additionally, it is noted that the most accepted coupon categories are take away and cheap restaurant.

 You can view the related image [Coupon Frequency](img/coupon_frequency.png)